trufflesecurity/trufflehog/README.md

 ## Classification 📁

 TruffleHog classifies over 800 secret types, mapping them back to the specific identity they belong to.
 Is it an AWS secret?
 Stripe secret?
 Cloudflare secret?
-Postgress password?
+Postgres password?
 SSL Private key?
-Sometimes its hard to tell looking at it, TruffleHog classifies everything it finds.
+Sometimes its hard to tell looking at it, so TruffleHog classifies everything it finds.

 ## Validation ✅